ipfs/ipfs-desktop/.github/ISSUE_TEMPLATE/bug_report.md

 ATTACH LOGS

 If possible:
-1. From the "IPFS icon" menu in your menubar/system tray, go to `Advanced` → `Open Logs Directory` *(for Linux users who do not have this menu, skip these steps or look for your logs directory at `...../.config/IPFS Desktop` )*
+1. From the "IPFS icon" menu in your menubar/system tray, go to `Advanced` → `Open Logs Directory` *(for Linux users who do not have this menu, logs can be found in `$HOME/.config/IPFS Desktop` )*
 2. Find `*.log` files
 3. Attach `error.log` and `combined.log` to this issue.
 -->